suansuan0915/personal-website-2022/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Coordinate with the professor and other two TAs on CMPT 726 Machine Learning course by holding office hours, designing assignment problems & solutions, grading homework, and hold weekly meetings.
+        * Coordinate with the professor and other two TAs on CMPT 726 Machine Learning course by holding office hours,\ndesigning assignment problems & solutions, grading homework, and hold weekly meetings.
         * Tools used: **LaTeX**, **Canvas**, **Gradescope**.

   - title: Data Engineer Intern